daisy/pipeline-modules/braille/libhyphen-utils/doc/index.md

 <!-- id:  If present it must be the only feature.
 Matches a hyphenator with a unique ID. -->

 `hyphenator`
-: Will only match if the value is "hyphen" or "libhyphen". <!-- or if it's a hyphenator's ID -->
+: Will only match if the value is "hyphen" or "libhyphen", or if the value is a Hyphen table URI (see `libhyphen-table` feature below). <!-- or if it's a hyphenator's ID -->

 `table`
 `hyphen-table`